codingPhuc/Learning_Programming_vault/learning block.md

 ## repetition in math

 there are two area  in mathematic
-main idea base on a recursive  list out the main idea of a  theorem this practice is too proof an equation and see if the equation make sense
+main idea base on a recursive  list out the main idea of a  theorem this practice is too proof an equation and see if the equation make sense  , and if other equation can be used to proof another equation or theorem
 ### proof
-is the part to proof a formula
+is the foundation of mathematic read the proof  section in the obsidian  vault for future clarification
 ### practice
 is the part for solving an equation